Redfin is a real estate brokerage that utilizes technology to optimize the home buying and selling experience.

 Redfin Funding, Valuation & Revenue

 Redfin raised another $138 million when it went public in July 2017.
 The public investors valued them at $1.2 billion, with a share price of $15.
-That valuation has more than tripled to $4.73 billion in 2020.
+That valuation has increased sixfold to $7.2 billion in 2021.